Running shoe store with a focus on selection & service

 The only shoe that you can trust is the shoe on your foot.

 Manufacturers make shoes in different countries and at different factories.
 They may make one style in China but another in Vietnam, or one color in Indonesia and another color in China.
 All of that variability can make it difficult to predict that a size 9 in black, for example, will feel like the same size 9 in grey.
+(Pro tip: If you like it in black, buy it, don’t assume that you’ll like it in grey!)

 That’s why we have the area’s largest selection of technical running shoe styles, sizes, widths, extra-widths, over-sizes, and under-sizes for both men and women.